moudhamam/moudhamam.github.io/README.md

 <img align="right" width="130" height="130" src="https://avatars.githubusercontent.com/u/70662685?v=4" alt="Hello, I'm Mahmoud!"/>

 My name is [**Mahmoud**](https://www.howtopronounce.com/mahmoud) and I'm a Product Manager.
+You can find my professional history on [LinkedIn](https://www.linkedin.com/in/mahmoudhamam).
 If you read this, I likely sent you the link so you can learn more about working with me.
 Or maybe you just came across this page.
 Welcome! :)

 The following is my **Personal User Manual**.
 It will give you a general idea about how I work and what you can expect from me.
 Whether you've worked with me or not, if you think this document could be improved, feel free to open an [issue](https://github.com/moudhamam/moudhamam.github.io/issues/new).
 I'm happy to hear feedback. 👨🏼‍💻